microsoft/vscode-python-environments/README.md

 |ms-python.python:system| System Installed Python | These are python installs on your system.
 Installed either with your OS, or from python.org, or any other OS package manager |
 |ms-python.python:conda| `conda` |The conda environment manager.
 It is a popular environment manager for Python.|

+The environment manager is responsible for specifying which package manager will be used by default to install and manage Python packages within the environment.
+This ensures that packages are managed consistently according to the preferred tools and settings of the chosen environment manager.

 ### Package Management

-This extension provides a package view for the user to manage their Python packages.
-The user can install and uninstall packages in the any environment.
+This extension provides a package view for the user to manage, install and uninstall, their Python packages in any partiular environment.
 This extension provides APIs for extension developers to contribute package managers.

 The extension by uses `pip` as the default package manager.
 You can change this by setting the `python-envs.defaultPackageManager` setting to a different package manager.
 Following are the out of the box package managers: